mesosphere/marathon/docs/docs/fault-domain-awareness.md

 - Instances will all be launched in the `aws-us-east1` region and evenly divided between `aws-us-east1`‘s zones `a`,`b`,`c`,`d`.

-### Use Case: Use Remote Regions to Increase Capacity
+### Increase Cluster Capacity

-You can configure app and pod definitions to use remote regions when extra capacity is needed.
-Your cluster must consist of one local region, which contains the master agents, system services, and agents, and one or more remote regions, which will contain only agents.
+To increase capacity, [add new agents](1.11/administering-clusters/add-a-node/) to a remote region or regions of your cluster, and then update your services to launch instances in that region or those regions appropriately.

-To increase capacity, you will add new agents to a remote region or regions of your cluster, and then update your apps or pods definition to launch instances in that region or those regions appropriately.
+**Note:** You cannot configure your service to run in more than one region.